natasjaVgestel/natasjaVgestel.github.io/_posts/2019-02-20-day-seventynine.markdown

 ![Natasja in the solas](/assets/blog_photos/190220/IMG-20190220-WA0003.jpg)

 It certainly was a spectacular day - the Joubin islands were beautiful, the waters clear and the area filled with wildlife: penguins, birds and seals.
 The return trip was beautiful also, filled with golden light from the slowly setting sun.
-Experiencing this from the zodiac is exhilirating!
+Experiencing this from the zodiac is exhilarating!

 ![Beautiful light on the water](/assets/blog_photos/190220/IMG-20190218-WA0008.jpg)